Skip to Content

 Rich and I liked the pools that were warm but not hot and Teen Traveler spent most of her time in the cool river.
 Part of it had shallow rapids and there was small waterfall that tumbled into a pool deep enough for swimming.

-a girl site on a rock amid small rapids in a costa rica river.
+A girl site on a rock amid small rapids in a costa rica river.

 There was mineral-rich mud that most people were slathering on but we didn’t want to deal with the mess.